-The Company's risk management is carried out by the treasury & credit control department under policies approved by the senior management and Board of Directors.
+The Company's risk management is carried out by the treasury and credit control department of the holding company under policies approved by the senior management and board of directors.

-Credit risk
+Credit Rick

 Credit risk arise from possibility that customer may default on its obligation resulting into financial loss.
 The maximum exposure to the credit risk is primarily from trade receivable.